jonsim/search/README.md

         help='Do nothing very much.')
     return parser
 ```
-This does roughly what the `files` module does, but simplified.
+This does roughly what the `files` module does, although simplified and
+considerably less robust.
+Module authors are encouraged to review the provied
+modules and the docstrings for further inspiration.